IndiscreetGiraffe/EmployeeTrack/README.md

   ## Project Description
   An app to use in the console for tracking your employees, and when necessary, viewing and updating any data regarding them.
 This data includes their department, role, salary,   and manager.

-  image

   ## Languages Used